weyoume/wenode/README.md

-# Introducing Ezira (beta)
+# Introducing WeYouMe
+#### (alpha)

-Ezira is a Delegated Proof of Stake blockchain that uses a "Proof of Brain" social consnensus algorithm for token allocation.
+WeYouMe is a Delegated Proof of Stake blockchain that uses a "Proof of Brain" social consnensus algorithm for token allocation.

   - Currency symbol ECO.
   - Equity symbol ECO.